Error Analyses of Auto-Regressive Video Diffusion Models: A Unified Framework: Meta-ARVDM : A Unified Framework of AR-VDMs

+\item (Causality) When denoising frames indexed from $i+1$ to $i+w$, the reference frames set is a subset of $[i]$, i.e., $\calR_{i}\subseteq[ i]$ for all $i\in\bbN$. \end{itemize} \end{requirement}

-Figure~\ref{fig:framework} shows these conditions for $w=4,\Delta=2$.
-The monotonicity ensures that the frame that appears early in the time, i.e., the index $i$ is small, will have lower noise levels $t_{i}^{\rmI}$ and $t_{i}^{\rmO}$ during denoising.
-The $0-T$ Boundary ensures that the input to \texttt{Auto-Regressive Step} contains $\Delta$ new frames, i.e., there are $\Delta$ Gaussian vectors, and that the output contains $\Delta$ clean frames.
-The circularity guarantees that the output of \texttt{Auto-Regressive Step} can be used as the input for the next-step \ac{ar} generation.
-We put the constant pace requirement just for the conciseness of theoretical analysis.
-This is relaxed in Appendix~\ref{app:extension}.
-The causality requirement is necessary for a practical algorithm, since the generation of the current frames cannot be conditioned on the future frames.
-We note that these requirements are satisfied by both outpainting and FIFO-Diffusion.
-For outpainting, $t_{i}^{\rmI}=T$ and $t_{i}^{\rmO}=0$ for all $i\in[w]$, and $\Delta=w$.
-In each step, we denoise $w$ Gaussian noise vectors to clean frames.
+Figure~\ref{fig:framework} illustrates these conditions for $w=4,\Delta=2$. \emph{Monotonicity} ensures that earlier frames (with smaller index $i$) are assigned lower noise levels $t_{i}^{\rmI}$ and $t_{i}^{\rmO}$ during denoising.
+The \emph{$0 -T$ boundary} requirement ensures that the input to \texttt{Auto-Regressive Step} contains $\Delta$ new frames, i.e., there are $\Delta$ Gaussian vectors, and that the output contains $\Delta$ clean frames. \emph{Circularity} ensures that the output of one step can serve as input to the next, enabling seamless iteration.
+The \emph{constant pace} constraint is introduced to simplify theoretical analysis and is relaxed at the end of this section.
+The \emph{causality} condition is essential for practical generation, ensuring that current frames are not conditioned on future ones.
+Both outpainting and FIFO-Diffusion satisfy these conditions.
+For outpainting, we have $t_{i}^{\rmI}= T$ and $t_{i}^{\rmO}= 0$ for all $i \in [ w]$, with $\Delta = w$, denoising $w$ noise vectors into clean frames per step.
 For FIFO-Diffusion, we have $\Delta=1$, and $(0,t_{1}^{\rmI},\ldots,t_{w-1}^{\rmI})=(t_{1}^{\rmO},\ldots,t_{w-1}^{\rmO},T)$ are set to the noise levels of a pre-chosen scheduler.
-With all these requirements satisfied, in each iteration, \texttt{Auto-Regressive Step} takes the output of the previous iteration and $\Delta$ new noises as inputs and denoises them to generate $\Delta$ clean frames and the inputs for the next iteration.
-The denoising process is achieved via Eqn.~\eqref{eq:multi_reverse_score}. \looseness=-1
+With all conditions met, each iteration of \texttt{Auto-Regressive Step} takes $\Delta$ new noise vectors and the previous outputs as input, producing $\Delta$ clean frames via Eqn.~\eqref{eq:multi_reverse_score}. \looseness=-1